Carlos Siqueira

-Carlos Siqueira (born 25 January 1955 in Bom Conselho) is a Brazilian lawyer and politician who serves, since 2014, as national president of the Brazilian Socialist Party (PSB).
+Carlos Siqueira (born 25 January 1955 in Bom Conselho) is a Brazilian lawyer and politician who served, from 2014 to 2025, as national president of the Brazilian Socialist Party (PSB).
 Besides his high position in the party, he never ran for any political office.
 Siqueira had served as president of João Mangabeira Foundation, the PSB think tank, and was member of the Order of Attorneys of Brazil section of Pernambuco.

 PSB President

 Party leadership

 Siqueira was the party's secretary-general and served as campaign coordinator of Eduardo Campos in 2014, whom he was a right-hand man.
 As Campos headed the party since 2004, the presidency became vacant due to his death in a plane crash during the campaign.
 At the time, Roberto Amaral assumed as acting president while Marina Silva replaced Campos in the election.

 As Silva became the party's nominee for President of Brazil, Siqueira stepped out of the electoral committee.
 He criticized the lack of programmatic compromise of Silva on Campos' ideals and rebelled against a supposed new centralized tendency of Silva about the party: "Let her be the boss on her party.
 As she's in an institution as hostess, she has to respect the institution.
 We rule in PSB."

 Critical of Marina Silva, the election of Siqueira to the party's National Executive represented a reversal to the position adopted by the presidential candidate in the runoff of the 2014 presidential election, when Silva endorsed PSDB candidate, senator Aécio Neves (MG).
 As president Dilma Rousseff (PT) was reelected, there was a speculation that the party would be part of the opposition group.
 However, Siqueira defended a less assertive stance about the party withdrawal of the PSDB-lead coalition.
 On the other head, once taking office in the party leadership, Siqueira tried to appease the relationship with Marina Silva's ecologist group and invited the partisans of Sustainability Network to stay in the party.